aadicodes/aadi-mcp-executable-demo/README.md

 Congratulations, your experiment is complete now and successful.
 Feel free to create a PR if you wanna enhance this project.
 Reach me on linkedin https://www.linkedin.com/in/rajeshaadi/ to chat more.

+## Credits
+Thanks to following tools and sources

+**Built with:**
+- Python, Claude Desktop, FastMCP
+- Microsoft Copilot and Google for suggestions and troubleshooting help